Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 An injured person will very easily get cold.
 Make sure they are adequately isolated from the ground and well covered.
 In cold weather they could share a sleeping bag with somebody for keeping warm.
 The "space blanket" in your first aid kit reflects body heat and protects from the wind, but it does not prevent heat loss to the ground.

-Always know the phone numbers of the rescue agencies.
-For example, in Europe, 112 is the number for all kinds of emergencies, and most mobile phones will recognise it and treat it as an emergency call regardless of the local emergency numbers (see Phone service#Stay safe).
-Sometimes calling a dedicated number for your specific situation (such as the local mountain rescue service) is better, but the general emergency service should be able to forward the call or contact them as needed.
+Know the phone numbers of the rescue agencies.
+The general emergency service (such as 112 in Europe or 911 in the U.S.) should be able to forward the call or contact them as needed (see Phone service#Stay safe).
 Before calling for help, write down your coordinates and distances and directions to landmarks that can be used for finding you.
 Keep your map ready to explain your location.
-While in some cases, you may be able to use a maps application on your mobile device to identify your location, mobile phone positioning systems often don't work particularly well in rural areas.
-GPS systems will work provided the GPS can "see" enough sky to find satellites; do a reality check though, especially if the device has been off, as it may use a previous position or something inferred from it until it has found the current one.
-It is important to tell about landmarks in addition to coordinates, as a mistake in the communication could send rescuers to an entirely different area if you rely just on numbers.
+Be aware mobile phone positioning systems don't always work well in rural areas, and GPS systems can't always "see" enough sky to find satellites.
+Do a reality check, especially if the device was just turned on and has not yet updated its bearings.
+Provide landmarks in addition to coordinates, as a mistake could send rescuers to an entirely different area if you rely just on numbers.

 When a helicopter is landing, stand with your back to the wind, and your face to the helicopter (the pilot wants to land against the wind).
 Kneel on the ground, protect your eyes, and do not move.
 In case of bad vision (fog, night, rain, snowfall), the helicopter crew needs your body as a landing aid.
 For that reason, wear bright clothing when directing a helicopter.